fbpx

 7. Boosts Mood with a Sense of Accomplishment

 The satisfaction of finishing a project provides a boost of dopamine, the brain’s “feel-good” chemical.
-The sense of achievement from completing something tangible contributes to self-esteem, mood, and overall happiness.
+The sense of achievement from completing something tangible contributes to self-esteem, mood, and overall happiness – which we love!

 8. Fosters Social Interaction and Community